Updates for Doctors, Nurses & Other Healthcare Professionals

 Addiction Medicine Conference

-The annual Addiction Medicine Conference provides up-to-date substance abuse related education, applicable across general medical as well as addiction specialty practices.
+The annual Addiction Medicine Conference provides up-to-date substance use disorder related education, applicable across general medical as well as addiction specialty practices.
 This email list will keep you up to date on important conference dates and logistics as they develop.

 Updates from the NC Practice Improvement Collaborative [NC PIC]